citizen428/ClojureX/README.markdown

 The `clj` script expects `$JAVA_HOME` in its environment.
 If `$JAVA_HOME` is not set, it will attempt to determine it for you.
-Currently, automatic detection works on OS X 10.5+ only.
+Currently, automatic detection works on Mac OS X 10.5+ only.
 If for some reason you cannot provide `$JAVA_HOME`, you can set the `$JAVA` variable on line 7 of the `clj` script.

 Usage